wzgliniecki/wzgliniecki.github.io/src/pages/projects/openimis.md

 - **User-Friendly Interface**: Designed to provide a seamless experience for both administrators and users, ensuring that health insurance schemes are easy to manage and use.
 - **Data Management**: Facilitates the collection, storage, and analysis of health insurance data, enabling informed decision-making and the development of effective policies.
 - **Integration Capabilities**: OpenIMIS is compatible with a variety of health information systems and technologies, ensuring smooth integration with existing infrastructure.

-## Technologies Used

-openIMIS leverages a modern technology stack to ensure flexibility, scalability, and reliability.
-Below is a breakdown of the key technologies:

-### <SkillCard icon="python" title="Python" description="Python is the backbone of the backend services in openIMIS, known for its simplicity and versatility." />

-### <SkillCard icon="javascript" title="JavaScript" description="JavaScript is used for client-side scripting to enhance interactivity and dynamic behavior on the platform." />

-### <SkillCard icon="react" title="React" description="React is used for building reusable UI components and creating a dynamic user interface for openIMIS." />

-### <SkillCard icon="django" title="Django" description="Django is the Python web framework used to power the backend of openIMIS, managing core functionalities like database interactions and authentication." />

 ## Screenshots